The 10 Mississippi Cities With The Largest Black Population For 2023

 * Not Hispanic or latino

-We then calculated the percent of residents that are Black or African American.
-The percentages ranked from 82.7% to 4.7%.
+We then calculated the percentage of residents that are Black or African American.
+The percentages ranked from 88.9% to 6.1%.

-Finally, we ranked each city based on the percent of Black population with a higher score being more Black than a lower score.
-Indianola took the distinction of being the most Black, while Ocean Springs was the least African American city.
-You can download the data here.
+Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
+Yazoo City took the distinction of being the most Black, while Ocean Springs was the least African American city.

 Read on for more information on how the cities in Mississippi ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.